matsens/erick/_posts/2019-12-31-command-line-cozy.md

     docker run -t quay.io/matsen/cozy-demo

 to test them out in Docker.
-There is some funkiness with this Docker image (the pane splits use hashes and q's to divide the pane) but it's enough to get the idea.
+There is some funkiness with the display on this Docker image (tmux pane splits use hashes and q's) but it's enough to get the idea.
-See [the corresponding GitHub repository](https://github.com/matsen/cozy-demo) if you like the configuration and want to use it for your setup.
+See [the corresponding GitHub repository](https://github.com/matsen/cozy-demo) if you want to mimic the configuration.

-## tmux
+# tmux

 When working on a modern desktop computer, it's easy to arrange multiple windows side by side, to switch between applications, etc.
 On the command line this is achieved by use of a "terminal multiplexer".
-This is absolutely essential for working on remote machines, where one can detach and re-attach sessions with all their attendant windows.
+This is especially lovely for working on remote machines, where one can detach and re-attach sessions with all their attendant windows.

 The two most popular terminal multiplexers are [GNU Screen](https://www.gnu.org/software/screen/manual/screen.html) and [tmux](https://github.com/tmux/tmux/wiki).
 This tutorial will demonstrate `tmux`, which is newer and more feature-rich.
-We will also use our (non-default) configuration.
+We will also use our (non-default) configuration, which is vi-keybinding oriented (emacs-style keybindings are also available).

 You send commands to these programs using a "prefix" key command followed by another keystroke.
 In our configuration, the prefix is `Ctrl-a`, the most easily typed control combination.